Travel and Reimbursements

 - Exceptions: None of the vendors noted above are able to provide the vehicle type necessary at the location and date required, or traveler obtained a rental rate lower than that offered by any of the five contracted vendors, including collision and liability coverage.

 An electronic Travel Authorization Request (TAR) must be submitted by faculty at least two weeks prior to travel.
 This includes personal travel as well as business travel.
 To request a travel authorization, please complete the University's TAR form.
+In recognition of this policy, if authorization has not been requested prior to travel, the faculty member will be asked to complete a signed memo acknowledging that s/he did not previously know that a TAR was necessary and submit this with any reimbursement request.
+Three exceptions at most will be allowed per fiscal year per faculty; the fourth request will be denied.

 - The application process requires an EID.